eshaffer321/BankofAmerica-Web-Scraper/README.md

 ## Important Notes / Future work

-The first time you run this program, bank of america will ask a security question.
-I typically try to type it in quickly and hit the remember this computer button.
-This may happen at random intervals while using the program.
-There currently isn't a way around these, and I still need to develop a solution.

-Also, I have not found
-a way to run selenium in headless mode.
-It seems bank of america detects this and asks for a capcha, which block loggin in.
+I have not found a way to run selenium in headless mode.
+It seems bank of america detects this and asks for a capcha, which block logging in.
 I have not explored what options chrome driver might have to mask the headless mode.

 ## Testing